agustus9/GRC-and-Data-Security-Portfolio/README.md

 ---

-## AI Security Framework
+## AI Security Framework and Implementation Plan

-This project provides a comprehensive overview of an **AI Security Framework**, detailing essential components such as governance, asset management, threat modeling, secure development practices, monitoring, data and model security, access control, validation, and compliance.
+This project provides a comprehensive overview of an **AI Security Framework and Implementation Plan**, detailing essential components such as governance, asset management, threat modeling, secure development practices, monitoring, data and model security, access control, validation, implementation plan, and compliance.
 For a detailed breakdown and best practices, please refer to the [AI Security Framework](frameworks/AI_Security_Framework.md) page.

 ---